single bottom, Diamond & CBN Usage Principals

 Water does not possess adequate lubricating properties.
 In diamond tool operations, lubrication is crucial to reduce friction between the cutting surface and the material.
 The lack of lubrication can lead to:

-• Increased Friction: This not only generates more heat but also increases tool wear.
+• check icon Increased Friction: This not only generates more heat but also increases tool wear.

-• Surface Imperfections: Without lubrication, the tool may cause micro-scratches or other imperfections on the surface of the material, impacting the final quality.
+• check icon Surface Imperfections: Without lubrication, the tool may cause micro-scratches or other imperfections on the surface of the material, impacting the final quality.

 4. Corrosion Issues